ssimicro/ssi-logger/README.md

   - `exchangeName`: optional exchange name where to publish log messages; default "amq.topic" (RabbitMQ installed default)
   - `logLevel`: optional log level filter, where only messages of this syslog level or higher are published; default "INFO"
   - `facility`: optional syslog facility name; default "LOCAL0"

+`optDone`: optional callback when connect is ready; used primarily for tests
+  - `err`: an error object in case of error,
+  - `publisher`: a state object and cleanup method
+    - `end()`: terminate the AMQP channel and connection

 **Return**
 A `log` event handler.